aibor/virtrun/README.md

 [simple init program](internal/virtrun/init/main.go) that is used in the default wrapped mode.

-For go test binaries `sysinit.RunTests` can be used in a custom `TestMain` function if you need to do any additional set up for your test run.
-It is just a wrapper for `sysinit.Main` around `testing.M.Run`.
+For go test binaries a custom `TestMain` function can be used if you need to do any additional set up for your test run.
+Either use the `sysinit.DefaultConfig` or a custom `sysinit.Config` according to your needs.

 ```go
 package some_test